Deep Rock Galactic: Spin-offs

 A Kickstarter for Deep Rock Galactic: The Board Game was successfully funded in early 2022.
+Following favorable reception, two additional Kickstarter campaigns were successfully funded, the first featuring the Space Rig and the Biome expansions in 2023, and the second featuring the Horrors of Hoxxes and the Rival Incursion expansions in 2025.

 A spin-off video game, Deep Rock Galactic: Survivor, was announced in March 2023.
 In contrast to the original, the title is a Vampire Survivors-inspired top-down shooter developed by Funday Games.
 It was released in early access during 2023.